jakkulabs/PowervRA/README.md

 ### vRealize Automation

 **PowervRA 4.x and above is only compatible with vRA 8.x and the Cloud version.
 The API was completely changed after vRA 7.x and PowervRA has been re-written to support that going forward.**
+**PowervRA 6.x is only compatible with vRA 8.12 and up**

 | Version | Tested |
 | --- | --- |